omgnetwork/optimism/README_OMGX.md

 docker-compose start l2geth
 ```

-For the typescript services, you'll need to rebuild the `builder` so that the compiled
-files are re-generated, and then your service, e.g. for the batch submitter
+For the typescript services, you'll need to rebuild the `builder` so that the compiled files are re-generated, and then your service, e.g. for the batch submitter:

 ```bash
 cd ops